Kamleshkr2002/Bazaar/replit.md

 - **Development**: Hot module replacement in development with production-ready build process

 ### Database Layer
-- **Database**: PostgreSQL for relational data with ACID compliance
+- **Database**: MongoDB for flexible document storage with ACID compliance
-- **ORM**: Drizzle ORM for type-safe database operations and schema management
+- **ODM**: Mongoose for schema-based data modeling and validation
-- **Connection**: Neon serverless PostgreSQL for scalable cloud hosting
+- **Connection**: MongoDB Atlas cloud hosting for scalable deployment
 - **Schema**: Strongly typed schemas with automatic TypeScript inference
-- **Session Storage**: Database-backed sessions for authentication persistence
+- **Session Storage**: In-memory sessions for development (can be switched to database-backed)

 ### Authentication & Authorization
 - **Provider**: Replit Auth with OpenID Connect integration